Everything you need to know about Trump’s tariffs but were afraid to ask - Local News 8

 What products will be tariffed?

 If Trump follows through with limited tariffs, he has said they’d be focused on pharmaceuticals, steel and computer chips.
-Trump on Thursday said oil may be part of the tariffs on Mexico and Canada, and his administration would make that determination as early as Thursday night.
+Trump on Thursday said oil might not be part of any tariffs on Mexico and Canada, and his administration would make that determination as early as Thursday night.

 But if tariffs are broader, that could raise prices on many common purchases – and some could happen quite quickly.